Skip to content

 Follow the steps below to perform a warm restart of an Aerospike Database cluster node when regular maintenance or a server reboot are required:

-- Cleanly shut down the Aerospike cluster node process (
+1. Cleanly shut down the Aerospike cluster node process (asd).

-to restore the primary index from the file system to shared memory. - Start
+4. After the server restarts, use asmt to restore the indexes from the file system to shared memory.

-, which will warmstart the node because the primary index is in shared memory.
+5. Start asd, which will warm restart the node because the indexes are in shared memory.

 The alternative – a cold restart – is a much longer process because it requires the Aerospike cluster node to scan all storage devices to reconstruct the primary index.